kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/06-create-app-layout.md

 export default App;
 ```

-### View in browser and you'll see Header, Order and Inventory
+### View in browser and you'll see Header, Lineup and Roster

-#### Use React in Dev Tools to see the App, Header, Order and Inventory Components
+#### Use React in Dev Tools to see the App, Header, Lineup and Roster Components